 PEK has made extensive efforts to tailor the program to the needs and environments of its child care settings.
 The program should be commended for its efforts to collaborate with community child care partners by offering professional development that is rigorous and adaptable to home and center environments.
 Program staff listen to the feedback from child care providers.
-To continue developing strong language and literacy environments, the program can use site-level data to target supports for individual child care teachers.
+To continue to strengthen language and literacy environments, the program can use site-level data to target supports for individual child care teachers.

 Based on earlier evaluation findings that children who participated in PEK child care had some advantages over kindergarten classmates in academic skills but not in social skills, the program offered "Positive Behavioral Interventions and Supports" training to teachers.
-Results were promising for Cohort 3 children who performed better than the previous two cohorts in social skills.
-The program may want to consider continuing and strengthening instruction and supports for behavioral management in child care settings.
-The program can also explore additional ways to accelerate child care participants' academic progress during their PEK year.
+Results were promising for PEK Cohort 3 children who performed better than the previous two cohorts in social skills in kindergarten.
+However, PEK children in Cohorts 4 and 5 tended to have more behavior problems in kindergarten than their classmates, suggesting the need for additional attention to behavioral management in PEK child care settings.

+The program may also want to consider additional ways to accelerate progress in child care participants' early reading skills during their PEK year.